aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

      benefits of simplifying the processing, as all necessary dependencies are necessarily present during `jsii` compilation phase.

-1. **Latest Updater:** A Lambda function keeps the `latest.json` object updated with the last 20 package versions indexed (according to the `time` field reported by the ingestion component).
-S3 Object Versioning will be used to ensure concurrent updates to the content result in a consistent end state, by listing object versions before and after updating the `latest.json` object and performing the necessary corrections if needed.

 1. **Catalog Builder:** A Lambda function keeps the `catalog.json` object updated with the latest versions of each package's major version lines, which backs the websites' search page.
 The object may be sharded if it becomes too